fsziegler/GTD-Kanban/README.md

 In GTD, you start by identifying and classifying all of your issues.
 You initially create these in your **In-basket** and work through them one by one.

 ![Screenshot](GTD-Kanban Screenshot - GTD in-basket.png)
-*Screenshot showing the in-basket populated with issues.*
+*Screenshot showing the GTD in-basket populated with issues.*

 If an issue **is not** actionable, you move it into one of the following:
 -  **Trash**